-Consider a pizza shop.
-It's made up of a group of functions represented in a hierarchal map, from the top down.
+For one process design example, consider a pizza shop.
+It's made up of a group of functions represented in a hierarchical map, from the top down.
 This map will consist of all the functions needed to run this fast-food chain, such as production, hiring, marketing, supply chain, etc. Each function is decomposed into the high-level processes that make up that function, then each of these high-level processes can be decomposed into more granular ones.

 The production process could be divided into simpler sub-processes such as preparing the dough, the sauce, cutting and placing the toppings, and finally baking the pizza and packing it.
 Even preparing the dough could be divided into even more granular steps, that includes all the ingredients needed, ideal storage conditions, etc. This exercise is repeated until reaching the lowest level of processes, or activities, to get a finalized and detailed process map of all the company’s processes.

-A strong foundation is the key to your hard work not crumbling down once you’re almost at the finish line.
-Here are some cornerstones for your analysis:
+A strong foundation is a key to your hard work not crumbling down once you’re almost at the finish line.
+Here are some cornerstones for your business process analysis:

-- Establish and document the process hierarchy by walking through the system from the top down, as mentioned in the pizza chain example above.
+- Establish and document the process hierarchy by walking through the system from the top down, as mentioned in the pizza chain process design example above.

 - Break down the organization’s functions and activities into more and more granular processes, until the most basic steps along the chain are reached.
 This will help in identifying opportunities for improvement, isolating the root causes.